quic-annemari/audioreach.github.io/docs/_sources/platform/raspberry_pi4.rst.txt

 Configure bootup settings
 -------------------------

-Next, we will need to complete a few steps to enable the audio and update the logging settings.
-You can update the configuration files mentioned below using "vi" on the terminal; however, it is much easier to just navigate to these files on the file system in your Raspberry Pi and update them there.
-These steps only need to be done once.
+Next, please complete the following steps to enable the audio and update the logging settings.
+The files mentioned below can be updated directly on the Raspberry Pi 4 UI if the device is plugged into an external monitor, or through a local computer using SCP.

-To be able to hear the audio output, we need to enable the sound card:
+To enable the sound card:

-   * Navigate to file **/boot/config.txt**
+   * Navigate to the file "/boot/config.txt"
-   * Look for the line **#dtparam=audio=off**
+   * Locate the line **#dtparam=audio=off**
    * Change this line to **dtparam=audio=on**

-      * Make sure to uncomment this line while you are updating it.
+      * Make sure to uncomment this line while updating.

-By default, the system logs printed for running a Raspberry Pi usecase will be short.
-We will want to update the settings to make the logs longer:
+By default, the system logs printed while running a Raspberry Pi usecase will be short.
+The system log settings should be updated to capture the additional usecase logs that will be printed by AudioReach:

-   * Navigate to **/etc/syslog-startup.conf**
+   * Navigate to the file "/etc/syslog-startup.conf"
-   * Uncomment lines **Rotate size (ROTATESIZE)** and **Rotate Generations (ROTATEGENS)**
+   * Uncomment the lines **Rotate size (ROTATESIZE)** and **Rotate Generations (ROTATEGENS)**
    * Set **ROTATESIZE** to 1000000.

-      * The rotate size refers to the file size cap before creating a new file to write logs to.
-We are setting it to a large number to capture as many logs as possible.
+      * This rotate size field indicates the maximum log file size before a new log file will be generated.
    * Set **ROTATEGENS** to 20.

-      * This indicates the maximum number of log files that we can generate.
+      * This indicates the maximum number of log files that can be generated.
    * Save the file.

-Next, you'll want to push a ".wav" audio file to some location in the Raspberry Pi (such as the "/etc" folder).

-With this the configuration should be finished.
-Shut down the Raspberry Pi through the homescreen or by running the command **shutdown -r -time "now"** through the terminal so the changes can take effect.
+To apply the updated configuration settings, shut down the Raspberry Pi through the homescreen, or by running the command **shutdown -r -time "now"** through the terminal.

 Enable Real-time Calibration Mode
 ---------------------------------

-ARC (AudioReach Creator) is a tool that allows you to see the current graph configuration while running a usecase, as well as create and modify your own graphs.
+ARC (AudioReach Creator) is a tool that allows the user to perform several functionalities related to the audio usecase, including creating and editing audio usecase graphs, and editing audio configurations while running an audio usecase in real time.
+For more information on ARC, please reference the :ref:`arc_design` page.

-These steps are optional, as you don't technically need ARC to run the usecase.
+The below steps will demonstrate how to connect ARC to the Raspberry Pi so that the usecase graph can be viewed in real time.

-On your Raspberry Pi:
+On the Raspberry Pi:

    * Connect the Raspberry Pi to internet using Ethernet or over Wifi.

       * Ethernet

          * Plug an Ethernet cable into the Raspberry Pi’s Ethernet port.
       * Wifi

          * On the top right of the screen click the icon beside the time, and select "Preferences".
          * Find the "Wireless Network" option on the left to choose the network.

-   * Open a terminal and run the command **ifconfig** to get your current IP address.
+   * Open a terminal and run the command **ifconfig** to find the current IP address.
-   * Run **ats_gateway <IP address> 5558**
+   * On the terminal, run the command **ats_gateway <IP address> 5558**
-   * Open another terminal and run the command **agm_server**
+   * Open another terminal, and run the command **agm_server**

-On your local computer:
+On a local computer:

-   * Install ARC (also known as QACT) on Windows host machine using :ref:`steps_to_install_arc`.
+   * Install ARC (also known as QACT) on a Windows host machine using :ref:`steps_to_install_arc`.
 You will need at least QACT 8.1
-   * Open ARC, and click on "Connection configuration" option.
+   * Open ARC, and click on the "Connection configuration" option.
-   * Add the Raspberry Pi as a device by adding entry **<Raspberry PI IP address>:5558** under the TCP/IP section
+   * Add the Raspberry Pi as a device by adding the entry **<Raspberry PI IP address>:5558** under the TCP/IP section
    * Refresh the "Available Devices" list.
-The IP address of your Raspberry Pi should appear on the list.
+The IP address of the Raspberry Pi should appear on the list.

-      * Note: If it does not come up, make sure the **ats_gateway** and **agm_server** commands are still running.
+      * If it does not appear, please ensure the **ats_gateway** and **agm_server** commands are still running.

-   * Choose the entry and click connect.
+   * Select the entry and click connect.

-Now when running a usecase, you should be able to see the current usecase graph on ARC.

 Running an AudioReach Usecase
 =============================

-Now all the setup is finished, and you should finally be able to use the Raspberry Pi to play audio.
+Once all of the above setup is complete, follow the below steps to run an audio usecase:

+   * Push a ".wav" file onto some location in the Raspberry Pi, such as the "/etc" folder.
+Restart the system for the changes to take effect.
-   * Connect your headphones/other audio device to the audio port on your Raspberry Pi.
+   * Connect an external audio device (such as speakers or headphones) to the audio port of the Raspberry Pi.
-   * Open a terminal and run the command **agm_server** (if not done already).
+   * Open a terminal and run the command **agm_server** (if not done so already).
    * Open another terminal window and run the below command to start the playback usecase:

 		**agmplay /[path_to_audio_file]/<clip_name>.wav -D 100 -d 100 -i PCM_RT_PROXY-RX-2**

-If all goes well, you should be able to hear the output through your headphones.
+Now the ".wav" file should play through the external audio device.
+If the Raspberry Pi is connected to ARC, the current usecase graph will appear in the graph view.
-The system logs for the usecase will be saved in /var/log/messages.
+The system logs for the usecase will be saved in the file "/var/log/messages".

 Troubleshooting
 ===============

-If you get an error while trying to run the usecase, below are some things you can
-try:
+If there are some issues running the usecase, please refer to the suggested fixes below:

 Check the sound card
 --------------------

-On your Raspberry Pi, open the file /proc/asound/cards.
-You should see a couple sound card entries in this list.
-If it says "no sound cards available", you likely forgot to enable the sound card (see section `Configure bootup settings <#configure-bootup-settings>`__).
+On the Raspberry Pi, open the file "/proc/asound/cards".
+There should be a few sound card entries in this list.
+If the file instead says "no sound cards available", you likely forgot to enable the sound card (see section `Configure bootup settings <#configure-bootup-settings>`__).

 Check the sound card ID
 -----------------------

-If your Raspberry Pi is connected to the monitor, the HDMI-based soundcard might get enumerated in proc/asound/cards, causing the card ID of the Headphones to change.
-For this you will need to have ARC installed on a secondary computer (see *Enable ARC connection*).
+If the Raspberry Pi is connected to the monitor, the HDMI-based soundcard might get enumerated in the file "/proc/asound/cards", causing the card ID of the Headphones to change.
+To fix this, you will need to have ARC installed on a secondary computer (see section `Enable Real-time Calibration Mode <#enable-real-time-calibration-mode>`__).

    #.
-Copy the ACDB files from your Raspberry Pi to your local computer.
-The files
+Copy the ACDB files from the Raspberry Pi to your local computer.
+These files
-      can be found under /etc/acdbdata
+      can be found under the folder "/etc/acdbdata".

-      * Note: I used the program "WinScp" to do this.
-However, you can also use the "scp" command on your Raspberry Pi terminal to copy these files over to your local computer.
+      * Note: This can be done by using "scp" commands on a Linux terminal or by using a program such as "WinScp".

    #.
-Open up ARC in offline mode (select "Open ACDB File on Disk" option).
+Open ARC in offline mode by selecting the "Open ACDB File on Disk" option.
-      It will prompt you to select a workspace file.
-Select the workspace file that you copied from your Raspberry Pi.
+      This will prompt you to select a workspace file.
+Select the workspace file copied from the Raspberry Pi.

    #.
 On the top left drop down menu displaying the usecases,
       select any usecase that uses "Headphones".